achuthkamath91/Estimator/README.md

 It is step 1 here, but this code contains all the code from the control project as well; so, it is scenario 06_SensorNoise.
 The simulator will generate two files with GPS and IMU measurements.
 The task is to process those files and calculate the standard deviation(sigma) for those sensors.
 ![Sensor Noise](./images/06_noise.gif)

-This video is [noise.mp4](./videos/noise.mp4).
+This video is [06_noise.mp4](./videos/06_noise.mp4).
 When the scenario is passing the test, you should see this line on the standard output:
 ```
 PASS: ABS(Quad.GPS.X-Quad.Pos.X) was less than MeasuredStdDev_GPSPosXY for 70% of the time
 PASS: ABS(Quad.IMU.AX-0.000000) was less than MeasuredStdDev_AccelXY for 69% of the time
 ```
-The notebook used to calculate this values is Step 1 Sensor Noise.

 ### Step 2: Altitude Estimator ###